WBPE (FM)

-WBPE (95.3 MHz, "95.3 BOB FM") is an FM radio station in Lafayette, Indiana, United States, owned by William Fielder, III's Coastal Television, through licensee CTI License LLC, as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WSHY, WYCM and WAZY-FM.
+WBPE (95.3 MHz, "95.3 BOB FM") is a radio station licensed to Brookston, Indiana, United States, serving the Lafayette metropolitan area.
+The station is owned by Coastal Television Broadcasting Company, through licensee CTI License LLC, as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WSHY, WYCM and WAZY-FM.
 The station's studios are located at 3824 South 18th Street in Lafayette.

 History

 The station signed on the air on January 1, 1985, as WLZR "LAZER 95 - Lafayette's Only New Rock".
 When the station signed on, it became the highest rated station in the market.
 The new owner was a banker and former lawyer in Lafayette who realized the potential of a rock format.

 However, just a year later, the new station was sold to Karson Jacobs Media who also owned an AM radio station in Bloomington, Illinois and another FM in Decatur, Illinois.
 The radio station had high ratings, but not making enough money to keep it in operation.
 He took his successful Adult Contemporary format on the station in Decatur and displaced the rock format as LITE ROCK, MAGIC 95 WKJM.
 The station's ratings struggled to make it in the top five; however, billing increased due to the new format.

 The station would then try to compete with WAZY in the late 80s by flipping to CHR as POWER 95, retaining the WKJM calls.
 The stint as a CHR didn't last long since the station was purchased in June 1991 by Marion-based Bomar Broadcasting and re-launched the station with a more mainstream AC approach and gave it new call letters as WEZV.
 The station then became known as EZ 95.3.

 Shortly thereafter, Bomar flipped WEZV to Beautiful Music (Easy Listening), simulcasting of WMRI/Marion (now WXXC) with local break inserts.
 WEZV would be one of two other Indiana stations "networked" to WMRI's beautiful music format; the other stations were WLEZ in Terre Haute (now WBOW) and WYEZ (now WHPZ) in Bremen (South Bend).
 During this period, WEZV referred to itself as "The EASY One--WEZV, 95.3 FM."
 Toward the end of Bomar's ownership of WEZV, the network began to skew away from instrumentals and lean more toward those from smooth jazz artists.